TySchultz/SwiftStore/README.md

 Making an app feel fast and responsive isn’t only about tweaking the way its UI is rendered, or improving the sheer execution speed of its operations and algorithms — it’s often just as much about efficiently managing its data and avoiding unnecessary work.

 Many apps do not need an expansive database for managing the data.
 An efficent implementation that works easily with the Codable protocol is likely more than enough for your average application.
-The main goal of any software is to create quickly with readability and replacability.
+The main goal of any software is to create quickly with readability and replaceability.
 This package is intended to do that, while allowing extensibility if needed.

 ## Features